-This is a short post to wish Anne Brontë, the youngest member of our beloved Brontë family, a very happy birthday.
+Reader, please join me in wishing Anne Brontë, the youngest member of our beloved Brontë family, a very happy birthday.
 Anne was born in Thornton, Yorkshire to Patrick and Maria Brontë on the 17th January 1820.
-It's strange to think that the baby of the family would have been the ripe old age of 199 today.
-Anne… Continue reading Happy Birthday, Anne Brontë
+Anne is best known for her two novels, Agnes Grey, which documents the trials of the eponymous governess, and The… Continue reading There Was Once a Little Girl and Her Name Was Anne Brontë